gonzalogrisafi/library_backend/README.md

 REST API that manages a library, it includes books, members and loans management

 # Overview
-The API was made with Node.js and Express.js, to manage client's sessions it uses express-session and MySQL as session storage.
+The API was made with Node.js and Express.js, to manage client's sessions it uses express-session and MySQL for session storage.

 # Response Status Codes
 |Code|Description |